 Today, there are many roof material types available.
 Roof materials available today are resistant to fire and mold, are not attractive to birds and insects, are low maintenance, and can last for decades.

-Asphalt shingles are the most popular roof material available today.
-Each 'shingle' is relatively small at roughly 12" tall and 36" wide and less than 1/4" thick.
+Shingles are the most popular roof material available today.
+Each shingle is relatively small at roughly 12″ tall and 36″ wide and less than 1/4″ thick.
 They are the most popular because they are the most affordable and the easiest to install and repair.
-Read more about asphalt shingles.

 Metal roofing is most common in rural and mountain areas, although becoming more popular in urban areas, as well.
 Metal is the most durable roofing material available today.
-At your local home improvement stores, metal roof panels come in either 24" or 36" widths.
-Common stock lengths are 8′, 10′ and 12'.
-When we install metal roofs, the metal is cut to order based upon the needs of the roof and homeowner.
+At your local home improvement stores, metal roof panels come in either 24″ or 36″ widths.
+Common stock lengths are 8′, 10′ and 12′.
+However, when we install metal roofs, we cut our own metal to order based upon the needs of the roof and homeowner.
 Those that choose metal panel roofs do so because they are somewhat easy to install, easily shed heavy snow and are low maintenance.

 Clay tile roofs have been around for hundreds of years.
-Fired clay tiles have been dated to around 3,000 BCE.
-Roof tiles, whether made of clay or concrete, are formed into a variety of shapes.
+Fired clay tiles date to around 3,000 BCE.
+Roof tiles, whether made of clay or concrete, come in a variety of shapes.
 Each tile is hung from the framework of a roof.
 Because the tiles are made of clay or concrete, they are naturally resistant to fire.
-Due to their weight, we are resistant to high-winds.
-Learn more about tile roofs.
+Due to their weight, they are resistant to high-winds.

 Slate is a natural, fine-grained rock composed of clay and volcanic ash.
-The standard roof slate tile vary in size from 6" x 10" to 14" x 24".
+The standard roof slate tile vary in size from 6″ x 10″ to 14″ x 24″.
 Just like clay or concrete tile, each slate tile is hung from the roof framework with a nail.
 Because slate is a natural stone product, they are resistant to fire and environmentally friendly.
-We do not offer slate roofing.
+Nevertheless, we do not offer slate roofing.

 Traditionally, wood shake was made from split logs then formed to the desired shape.
-Wood shake is thin, usually 3/8" to 3/4" thick and 3" to 8" wide.
-Both wood shake and wood shingle are wedge-shaped.
+Wood shake is thin, usually 3/8″ to 3/4″ thick and 3″ to 8″ wide.
+Both wood shake and wood shingles are wedge-shaped.
 The difference between wood ‘shake’ and wood ‘shingles’ is; wood shingles are tapered.
 Because wood shake is a natural product, it is highly flammable, prone to mold and moss growth, doesn’t last long and is high maintenance.
 We do not offer wood shake.

 That depends upon a few factors.
 Even the so-called ‘best’ can have problems if it’s installed incorrectly.
 Also, the best roofing material, might not be the appropriate one for your roof’s pitch.
 How do you determine the right roofing material for your roof’s pitch?

 Don’t care about cost?

-If you don’t care about cost, clay or concrete tiles are the longest-lasting.
-A tile roof can last hundreds of years, if properly installed. * Your roof needs a minimum 15º pitch.
+If you don’t care about cost, get the longest-lasting.
+Clay or concrete tiles, and metal last the longest.
+A tile roof can last hundreds of years, if properly installed.
+Metal panels and shingles often last 70 years or more.

 Get a lot of snow?